kumarishan/Provoz/README.md

 --------------------
 To begin with following basic types of graphs will be implemented similar to SNAP
-Underlining implementation will closely follow SNAP
+Underlining implementation will closely follow SNAP and Cassovary
 Types of graphs
 - Undirected graph
 - Directed Graph